Lebanon faces a serious waste crisis. Together, we can turn metals and plastics from pollution into possibility.

 Waste enters rivers and seas, polluting water sources and harming marine ecosystems

-Burning waste releases toxic gases causing respiratory problems and other diseases
+Burning waste releases toxic gases causing respiratory problems and diseases

-Contaminated food and water lead to diseases affecting both humans and animals
+Contaminated food and water lead to diseases affecting humans and animals

 Not enough recycling facilities exist to process the waste produced across the country.

-Recyclable materials are mixed with general waste, making the recycling process far more difficult and costly.
+Recyclable materials are mixed with general waste, making recycling far more difficult and costly.

 Many people don't know how to recycle or where to take recyclable materials in their communities.